 Back to Top

 Sometimes you just want to tell someone, “Thanks for being a good friend.”
-A birthday is a great reason to do just that.
+A birthday card is a great way to do just that.

 - “Happy Birthday to a friend I couldn’t live without!”

-- “In case I don’t tell you often enough, I really treasure your friendship.
+- “In case I don’t tell you often enough, I really appreciate your friendship.
 And I’m so grateful for all you bring to my life!”

 - “If life were a sitcom, you’d be the witty, glamorous friend and I’d be the dorky sidekick.
 And I don’t mind that at all.
-You really ARE all that, and I’m glad to be your friend.
 I hope you have a GREAT birthday.”

 - “This getting older stuff isn’t for sissies.
 Glad I have a friend like you to go first!”